digital-chemistry-laboratory/libconeangle/paper/paper.md

 The original recipe for calculating cone angles by Tolman is incorporated into various software packages, for example in Aarontools.py [@aarontools; @ingman_2021].
 Tolman's definition was developed with phosphine ligands in mind and suffers from a number of problems.
-To adress these shortcomings, Allen and co-workers introduced the exact ligand cone angles in 2013 [@bilbrey_2013].
+To address these shortcomings, Allen and co-workers introduced the exact ligand cone angles in 2013 [@bilbrey_2013].

 `libconeangle` provides the `cone_angle` Fortran subroutine to calculate the